need-based Financial Aid

-Need-based financial aid packages can be composed of grants, need-based scholarships, loans and part-time student employment.
-All families are strongly encouraged to apply for federal need-based financial aid, which requires that the FAFSA be submitted.
-All families are also strong encouraged to apply for Tulane Institutional need-based gift aid, which requires that both the FAFSA and CSS Profile forms be submitted.
+Need-based financial aid packages can be composed of grants, need-based scholarships, loans, and part-time student employment.
+All families are strongly encouraged to apply for both federal need-based financial aid and Tulane Institutional need-based gift aid.

 Need-based financial aid is determined by demonstrated need and based on the information provided on the CSS Profile and the FAFSA.